geonetwork/doc/source/overview/index.rst

 Overview
 ########

-The |project_name| project started out in year 2001 as a Spatial Data Catalogue System for the Food and Agriculture organisation of the United Nations (`FAO <http://www.fao.org>`_), the United Nations World Food Programme (`WFP <http://www.wfp.org>`_) and the United Nations Environmental Programme (`UNEP <http://www.unep.org>`_).
+The GeoNetwork project started out in year 2001 as a Spatial Data Catalogue System for the Food and Agriculture organisation of the United Nations (`FAO <http://www.fao.org>`_), the United Nations World Food Programme (`WFP <http://www.wfp.org>`_) and the United Nations Environmental Programme (`UNEP <http://www.unep.org>`_).